 MEd in Language, Literacies and Learning (LLL) with Licensure Option

-- language and literacy instruction in elementary classrooms, secondary classrooms, and alternative settings
+- language and literacy instruction (including ESL, critical digital literacies) in elementary classrooms, secondary classrooms, and alternative settings (e.g., out-of-school contexts, adult education contexts)

 - language and literacy research and its impact on practice and policy

-- strategies to support teacher inquiry in language and literacy
+- strategies for school, district, and curricular leaders to support language and literacy teaching and learning

 While earning their MEd, students can also simultaneously work toward one or more of four possible endorsements: